Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: TextRAG Metrics

-The three TextRAG metrics---\acle, \argue, and \ragas---each highlight important aspects of RAG evaluation but share core limitations that restrict their applicability to multimodal domains.
-All three assess information primarily at the sentence level, making fact verification less precise.
-They also face scalability issues when applied to multimodal data: \acle relies on the concatenating multiple sources, which is infeasible with multiple videos; and \ragas assumes the ability to exhaustively extract information from sources, an unrealistic expectation in the visual domain.
+The three metrics above share core limitations that hinder their applicability in multimodal domains: \acle and \argue assess information at the sentence level, making fact verification less precise.
+Additionally, \acle relies on concatenating multiple sources, which is infeasible with multiple long multimodal documents, and \ragas assumes an exhaustive extraction of observations from sources---an impracticable expectation in the multimodal domain. \mirage addresses these issues by decomposing predictions into subclaims across all evaluation dimensions, enabling more granular assessments of factuality and citation quality.
+Its two components, \claimscore and \citationscore, can be computed in both reference-based and reference-free settings, providing a scalable, claim-centric framework for evaluating multimodal RAG.

-\frameworkname is designed to address these issues, while capturing the core features each metric aims to evaluate.
-Instead of evaluating at the sentence level, it decomposes predicted sentences into subclaims, enabling more granular and interpretable assessments of factuality and citation quality.
-Its two components---\claimscore and \citationscore---capture the quality of information and citations, and can be computed in reference-based and reference-free settings.
-By supporting both reference-based and single/multi-source inference \frameworkname provides a scalable, claim-centric framework, unifying factuality and citation evaluation across any modality.
+\mirage (\autoref{fig:mirage}) is a subclaim-centric evaluation framework that evaluates two dimensions of predictions: the presented \textbf{information} and the use of \textbf{citations}. \claimscore measures both the proportion of predicted subclaims that are factual (precision) as well as the proportion of a set of reference subclaims that are supported by the predicted text~(recall). \citationscore measures whether subclaims are supported by their cited sources (precision) and whether reference subclaims attested by the prediction are attributed to a source that supports them~(recall). \autoref{append:metric_detail} provides further variants of \mirage for single-source inference and subclaim and source importance weighting.

-\frameworkname (\autoref{fig:mirage}) is a claim-centric evaluation framework aiming to capture two main aspects of prediction quality: the \textbf{information} is factual and covers the information requested by the query, and \textbf{citations} fully support their associated subclaims and are properly attributed to the subclaims.
-To evaluate information, we introduce \claimscore, which measures the proportion of factual predicted subclaims (precision) and the coverage of reference subclaims (recall).
-To evaluate citations, we introduce \citationscore, which measures the proportion of subclaims supported by their associated citations (precision) and the proportion of recalled information that cites the proper source (recall).
-For each metric, we implement a reference-based, evaluating against the reference, and reference-free, evaluating against the sources, variation.
-In this following sections, we introduce \frameworkname as it should be evaluated without considering the limitations of multi-source inference for reference-free evaluations.
-We provide reformulations for model limitations (single-source inference), weighted variations, and granular alignment in \autoref{append:metric_detail}.
+\paragraph{Subclaim Decomposition} A core step in \mirage is decomposing sentences into subclaims.
+We decompose predictions one sentence at a time using an LLM prompted to create a set of \emph{decontextualized} subclaims \cite{gunjal-durrett-2024-molecular, wanner2024dndscoredecontextualizationdecompositionfactuality}, ensuring that subclaims are atomic but independently verifiable.
+In our experiments, we use manually-authored reference subclaims, though automatic decomposition can be applied to other reference forms as well.